Iyarkai: Release and reception

-Iyarkai was scheduled to be released on 24 October 2003, coinciding with the Deepavali festival, but the release was delayed due to financial issues.
+Iyarkai was scheduled to be released on 24 October 2003, coinciding with the Diwali festival, but the release was delayed due to financial issues.
 The film was released to positive reviews, but it was a box office failure due to a lack of publicity and its delayed release.
 The film did not lose money because it was produced on a low budget.

-Malathi Ranagarajan of The Hindu praised the cinematography and art direction, stating: "Together with Sabu Cyril-Selvan's art, K. Ekambaram's lens paints a bewitching picture on screen".
-She also praised the performances of most of the cast and Radhika's dubbing.
-Ranagarajan was critical of the inclusion of Seema Biswas and had mixed feelings about Vidyasagar's rerecording, which was either soothing or jarring.
+Malathi Rangarajan of The Hindu praised the cinematography and art direction, stating: "Together with Sabu Cyril-Selvan's art, K. Ekambaram's lens paints a bewitching picture on screen".
+She also praised the performances of most of the cast and Radhika's dubbing but was critical of the inclusion of Seema Biswas and had mixed feelings about Vidyasagar's re-recording, which was either soothing or jarring.
 Visual Dasan of Kalki appreciated the use of montage shots and Radhika's performance, but opined that Seema Biswas was underused.

 R. Rangaraj of Chennai Online gave the film a positive review and wrote: "The debutant director, S P Jhananathan, has handled the build-up to the climax and the climax scenes too effectively.
 The end is rather stunning and unexpected for a Tamil movie".
 He also noted that the film may not have succeeded at the box office because it lacked commercial elements.
 A critic from Sify wrote that "The three characters Shaam, Radhika and Arun Kumar are excellent.
 Shaam laces his portrayal with seriousness and dry wit, which he has not been able to do earlier.
 Newcomer Radhika looks fresh but has to improve in her acting.
 Arun Kumar is a revelation but Seema Biswas is wasted in an insignificant role.
 The interwoven screenplay is fresh and the climax is strange, intriguing and riveting".

-G. Ulaganathan of Deccan Herald wrote "Jananathan has given a neat and laudable film.
-He looks at the love triangle from a different perspective and suceedes in carrying the audience with him".
+G. Ulaganathan of Deccan Herald wrote, "Jananathan has given a neat and laudable film.
+He looks at the love triangle from a different perspective and [succeeds] in carrying the audience with him".